 As a rule of thumb, remember that it’s never a good idea to rush the upgrade since unknown bugs, errors, and compatibility problems are expected during the initial rollout.

 Once a new version releases, the computer will eventually receive a notification in the Windows Update settings letting you know if the Windows 11 is ready.
-If you do not get the message, you should not try to force it using the Media Creation Tool or Update Assistant because the chances of running into issues will be higher.
+If you do not get the message, you should not try to force the Windows 11 upgrade because the chances of running into issues will be higher.
 And you may come across errors, such as “This PC can’t be upgraded to Windows 11,” “This PC can’t be upgraded to this version of Windows 11 because of a service or driver that’s not ready yet,” or similar errors.

 If the laptop or desktop computer uses an older Windows release and has no issues, you can safely upgrade to Windows 11 21H2.
 However, it’s important to note that in addition to bugs and known issues with the new version, it’s always possible to run into problems during and after the upgrade because of compatibility issues or other problems that are not considered bugs with version 21H2.
 As a result, it’s always a good idea to create a full backup before proceeding.